 Guide: Sure, but you don’t look rich either - let’s say +1D.

-Dana throws the pool of four dice, landing on 3, 2, 2, and 6.
-This is a Score of 7 (3+2+2) and 1 Edge (the 6).
+Dana throws the pool of six dice, landing on 3, 2, 2, 4, 4 and 6.
+This is a Score of 7 (3+2+2) and 3 Edge (the 4, 4, and 6).
 This easily beats the Clerk’s MOTIVE of 4.
-The Edge means this should distract him for a little while.
+The healthy 3 Edge means this should distract him for a good while.

 Guide: He walks out with you into the sunlight and goes into a whole story about where the samovar came from.
 You also notice he is squinting in the sunlight and has awfully pointy teeth.